Search

 Bruschwein, Heather, Psy.D., ABPP (George Fox University, 2015).
 UVA Health/Psychiatry and Neurobehavioral Sciences, Behavioral Medicine Center, and Adult Cystic Fibrosis Clinic.
 Clinical activities include pre-surgical transplant and bariatric evaluations, mental health screening and psychotherapy for patients with cystic fibrosis, and outpatient psychotherapy for adults with chronic medical conditions or comorbid psychiatric and medical conditions.
 Scholarly interests include psychosocial factors of organ transplant, mental health and cystic fibrosis, and the use of telemedicine to improve health care outcomes.

 Cavanagh, Casey, Ph.D., ABPP (West Virginia University, 2016).
-Assistant Professor in the Behavioral Medicine Center and Behavioral Medicine Consultation-Liaison in the Department of Psychiatry and Neurobehavioral Sciences.
+UVA Health Psychiatry and Neurobehavioral Sciences/Behavioral Medicine Center and Behavioral Medicine Consultation-Liaison.
 Clinical activities include providing consultation-liaison services to inpatients, including developing behavioral treatment plans, conducting pre-surgical transplant, bariatric, and insomnia evaluations, and outpatient psychotherapy for adults with chronic illnesses or comorbid medical and psychiatric conditions.
 Specialty training in cardiovascular behavioral medicine.
 Research and scholarly interests include developing and evaluating the effects of patient-centered care and communication, such as prognosis communication, on patient-reported and clinical outcomes in cardiovascular disease, and examining methods of improving treatment adherence in chronic disease management.

 Ehrlich, Lauren, PhD.
 (The University at Albany, State University of New York, 2019).
+UVA Health Psychiatry and Neurobehavioral Sciences/Behavioral Medicine Center.
 Clinical specialties include weight and eating disorders, sleep, health behavior change, and pre-surgical evaluation for patients preparing for bariatric surgery.
 Scholarly and research interests include weight stigma and psychosocial factors that impact obesity treatment.

 Gallagher, Erin, Psy.D.
 (Xavier University, 2011).
 WSH/Acute Admissions Unit.
 Clinical activities include treatment planning and implementation, individual and group therapy, behavioral consultation, psychosocial rehabilitation, and forensic assessment.
 Research interests include treatment of individuals with severe mental illness, trauma, and personality disorders.